gradle/gradle/design-docs/component-metadata.md

 ## Feature open issues:

+- Filtering applies to parent poms.
+It should apply only to those components that are candidates to be included in the graph.
+Same is probably true for imported poms and imported ivy files.
+- No way to say 'this must be an Ivy module'.
+Currently, can only say 'if this happens to be an Ivy module, then filter'.
 - Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository
 - `ComponentChooser.isRejectedByRules` takes a mutable meta-data.
 It should be immutable.
 - `ComponentMetadata.id` returns `ModuleVersionIdentifier`, whereas `ComponentSelection.candidate` returns `ModuleComponentIdentifier`
 - `DependencyResolveDetails` uses `ModuleVersionSelector` whereas the result uses `ModuleComponentSelector`.
+- `ComponentMetadataDetails` extends `ComponentMetadata`, which means that `ComponentMetadata` is not immutable.

 ## Story: Dependency reports inform user that some versions were rejected